 If this is the first time you are teaching a course in Canvas, you will need to add content to your course.
 If you are new to Canvas, you will want to familiarize yourself with the Canvas environment, learn about how the Canvas syllabus works, add your files and assignments to Canvas, set due dates, and see your course as your students will see it.

 - Become familiar with the Canvas course home page

 - Add an assignment to the Canvas calendar

 - See your Canvas course as students see it

 If you have content in Moodle or Blackboard that you want to add to Canvas, these instructions can help you do it:

 Combine Canvas courses

 Is the course offered through more than one department?
+Are you teaching multiple sections of the same course?
 You will want to verify that the Canvas has listed the courses correctly.
 If necessary, you can combine Canvas courses.

 Review your content